 And because they are baked not fried, that makes them kinda healthy, right?
 But then they do get a candy coating, so I guess that puts them back into the sweet treats pile?
 Oh well, you can’t have it all I guess!

 Related Reading: Mini Baked Pumpkin Doughnuts with Cinnamon Sugar

 Ingredients used in this recipe

 The full ingredients list and instructions are found in the printable recipe card at the end of this post, but here is a brief outline so you know what to expect from the recipe.
 I highly recommend always reading a recipe all the way through before starting.

-- Betty Crocker Spice Cake Mix + ingredients to make up:
+- Betty Crocker Spice Cake Mix + ingredients to make the mix: eggs, water, oil.

 Unfortunately, the Betty Crocker Spice Cake Mix isn’t available in the UK, but you can buy it online.
 A good alternative would be Betty Crocker Carrot Cake Mix which we can get in UK supermarkets.
 Both mixes contain spices, and the tiny amount of carrot in carrot cake mix isn’t like to alter the flavour too much.

 - Orange Candy Melts – these come in a variety of colors, but you have to be mindful when using them!
 Follow my candy melting tips below

 For those wondering what the heck Tootsie Rolls are, Wiki says the following: Tootsie Roll is a mildly chocolate-flavored taffy-like candy that has been manufactured in the United States since 1907.
 The candy has qualities similar to both caramels and taffy without being exactly either confection and does not melt.